-The Company is dependent upon information technology systems, which are subject to disruption, cyber attacks, damage, failure and risks associated with implementation and integration.
+The Company is dependent upon information technology systems, which are subject to disruption, cyber-attacks, damage, failure and risks associated with implementation and integration.

 The Company is dependent upon information technology systems in the conduct of its operations.
 Our information technology systems are subject to disruption, damage or failure from a variety of sources, including computer viruses, security breaches, cyberattacks, natural disasters and defects in design.
 Cybersecurity incidents, in particular, are evolving and include, malicious software, attempts to gain unauthorized access to data and other electronic security breaches that could lead to disruptions in systems, unauthorized release of confidential or otherwise protected information and the corruption of data.
 The Company believes that it has implemented appropriate measures to mitigate potential risks.
 However, given the unpredictability of the timing, nature and scope of information technology disruptions, the Company could be subject to manipulation or improper use of its systems and networks or financial losses from remedial actions, any of which could have a material adverse effect on its financial condition and results of operations.
+The Company faces increased cybersecurity risks due to the COVID-19 pandemic.
+For example, a portion of the Company's workforce is working remotely to facilitate social distancing, and these employees may transmit data using unsecured internet connections despite training advising of those risks.
+In addition, our employees may experience increased phishing and malware attacks and socially engineered cyberattacks which, in some cases, attempt to use the circumstances of the COVID-19 pandemic to gain unauthorized access to the Company's information technology systems.